 - It’s inexpensive

-- Might work loose over time or not stick
+- Might loosen over time or not stick properly

 - Tough to work in tiny areas

-- Can be tough to cut the perfect size
+- Can be tough to cut to the perfect size

 - Long-lasting and won’t fall off over time